KacobJeith/HeepDev/Server/README.md

 * SendToClient:(ClientAddress,Data) - Send data to another client via the server

 * UpdateControl:(ControlName,ControlValue) - Update a control on the server.
 This is mostly for display purposes

+* GetQueuedControlData: - Return a list of control updates in tuples ex.
+(ControlName,ControlValue);(ControlName2,ControlValue2);